XronosSchedulingLtd/schedulerinstallationdocs/productionmode.rst

   $

 Don't use that one - it's not secret now.
 Generate your own.
-You need to put it at the end of your user's ~/.profile file, like this:
+You need to put it in two places - at the end of your user's ~/.profile file and at the end of the application's ~/etc/whichsystem file.
+In both cases, it should look like this:

 ::